HuwCampbell/HuwCampbell.github.io/resume.markdown

 streaming execution engine, and researched and discovered novel storage techniques for on disc representation of recursive data types in columnar file formats.

+The Icicle Compiler is written in Haskell, with low level primitives implemented in C.

 **Principal Consultant**, Simple Machines ( September 2018 – Present )